Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Composition of an Explanatory Narrative

 The explainee's assumptions about explained events are potentially biased with respect to how humans think and behave: If there is an actor in the event's history, we may potentially understand this actor (human or not) by imagining how we may have acted in the actor's circumstances, implicitly assigning a mental representation to the actor~\cite{culley2013note}.

 When the actor is not human, we refer to this as \textit{anthropomorphic bias}.
 This bias is widespread and common~\cite{Dacey2017-anthropomorphic-bias,johnson2018-anthropomorphic-bias}.
 For example,~\citet{Heider1944AnES} found that humans attribute human-like behavior to simple moving shapes.
-Regardless of the nature of extent of this bias, if the explainee can view the AI as an actor capable of holding internal representation, explanations of events concerning the AI must account for this fact in some way---either to suppress this attribution, or to clarify it.
+Regardless of the nature of extent of this bias, if the explainee can view the AI as an actor capable of holding internal representation, explanations of events concerning the AI must account for this fact in some way---either to suppress this bias, or to clarify it.

 The bias in attributing an internal representation to AI processes is prevalent in the general public and even domain and AI experts~\cite{darling2015-anthropomorphic-framing-robots,Salles2020AnthropomorphismIA}.
 For example,~\citet{ehsan2021-ai-experts-explanation-perception} found that AI experts (computer-science students of AI curriculum) and non-experts alike, through explanations, attribute modes of human-like power of mind to AI behavior, even (though less so) when the explanations do not contain explicit information about justification behind the AI's decisions, and the effect is stronger when the explanation is given in natural language.
 Additionally, \textit{concept explanations}~\cite<TCAV,>{kim2018-tcav} are an explicit attribution of symbolic representation to AI (\Cref{subsec:concept-function}), and \textit{natural-language explanations}~\cite{narang-et-al-2020-wt5,DBLP:journals/corr/abs-2102-12060} attempt to give AI a human voice (\Cref{subsec:ng-rationales-function}).
-Even the act of \textit{text marking} can be interpreted with an anthropomorphized lens~\cite{Marzouk2018TextMA,DBLP:journals/tacl/JacoviG21}.\footnote{\citet{Marzouk2018TextMA} note many possible attributions of intent to text marking: Marking ``easy to forget'' text, definitions, unclear text to investigate later, summaries, text contradictory to personal belief, exemplifying text, and so on.
-The attribution of intent to the marked text can influence how the marking is comprehended, and effectively serves as an attribution of internal representation to the marking act.} Finally, AI researchers and developers are susceptible to using anthromopomorphic rhetoric, as well~\cite{watson2020-anthropomorphism-rhetoric}.
+Even the act of \textit{text marking}, a common explanation format in XAI, can be interpreted with an anthropomorphized lens~\cite{Marzouk2018TextMA,DBLP:journals/tacl/JacoviG21}.\footnote{\citet{Marzouk2018TextMA} note many possible attributions of intentionality to text marking: Marking ``easy to forget'' text, marking definitions, marking unclear text to investigate later, summarizing text, marking text contradictory to personal belief, and so on.
+When reading marked text, the perception of how this marking came to be influences how it is understood.} Finally, AI researchers and developers are susceptible to using anthromopomorphic rhetoric, as well~\cite{watson2020-anthropomorphism-rhetoric}.